Consistent $N_{\rm eff}$ fitting in big bang nucleosynthesis analysis: Results

 \section{Results}

 Fig.\,\ref{Fig:Yp_and_D} shows the details of how the primordial $^4\He$ mass fraction $\Yp\equiv \rho(^4\He)/\rho_b$ (left) and the deuterium-to-hydrogen ratio $\D/\H$ (right) are affected by the change of $N_{\rm eff}$.
+Our results on $\Yp$ agree well with our linear relations \eqref{Eq:Xnfo_EI} and \eqref{Eq:Xnfo_DR} (see more details in Appendix.~\ref{App:Refined}).
 Observational values are taken from the recommended values in particle data group (PDG), and their $1\sigma$ and $2\sigma$ uncertainties are depicted by the gray and purple bands for $\Yp$ and $\D/\H$, respectively.
 Solid lines are the theoretical predictions, where we take $\eta_{10} \equiv \eta_b \times 10^{10} = 5.82$ (cyan), $6.12$ (black), and $6.42$ (blue), while the black line represents the best-fit value of $\eta_{10}$ from the Planck fitting\,\cite{Planck:2018vyg}.

 At $\Delta N_{\rm eff} <0$, the solid lines are estimated by using Eq.~\eqref{Eq:Tnu_ratio}, while we also depict the conventional predictions by dashed lines, which are unphysical extrapolations of Eq.~\eqref{Eq:Tnu_ratio_DR}.
 As shown in the figure, $\Yp$ loses its sensitivity on $N_{\rm eff}$ significantly at $\Delta N_{\rm eff}<0$.
 At the same time, $\Yp$ is also insensitive to $\eta_{10}$, and therefore the measurement of $\Yp$ does not provide useful constraint on $N_{\rm eff}$ and $\eta_{10}$ when $\Delta N_{\rm eff}$ is negative.
 Theoretical prediction of $\Yp$ in large ranges of $N_{\rm eff}$ and $\eta_{10}$ is still inside $1\sigma$ band.
 Consequently, in the space of $\eta_{10}$ and $\Delta N_{\rm eff}<0$, we have only one effective measurement, $\D/\H$, and cannot specify preferred values of two fitting parameters.
 This implies that the BBN analysis alone cannot rule out some parameter set at $\Delta N_{\rm eff}<0$ that would have been excluded by the conventional fitting; see, for instance, $\Delta N_{\rm eff} \simeq -0.5$ and $\eta_{10} = 5.82$ on the cyan line.